aoloe/scribus-plugin-export-epub/README.md

   - get the specific data from EpubExportStructure for the ncx and opf files and store them in the EpubExportEpubfile.
 -  `EpubExportEpubfile` (epubexportEpubfile.cpp`)
 -  `EpubExportContent` (epubexportContent.cpp`)
-   - create one xhtml file foreach section
+   - create one `EpubExportXhtml` file foreach section
+   - for each item in each page
+     - add the content for the `ScribusAPIDocumentItem` to the `EpubExportXhtml` file
+     - add the files needed for `ScribusAPIDocumentItem`to the `EpubExportEpubfile` and the `EpubExportStructure`'s manifest and, eventually, table of contents (Toc)

 ## TODO